Playsongs/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 For both the train and test data the following 3 files in their own train or test directory

-x_train/test.txt - The observation data
+x_train/test.txt - The 561 observation data points

 subject_train/test.txt - The subject number corresponding to the observation data